petertorelli/adventofcode/day22/README.md

 Found it by using an online `Babylon.JS` viewer.
 See `writebabs` code.

+This viewer worked ok with lots of awkward cutting and pasting.
+Need to alter the upperRadiusLimit of the camera to 1000+ to zoom out all the way though.
+By coloring the bricks I was lucky to identify a problem in the first 15 rows and zeroed in on the bad brick, which led to the conditional bug discovery.
+Clunky, but it worked.

 ## Part 2

-Just save/restore the main structures, remove a brick, and run the relaxation function.
+Really easy: Just save/restore the main structures, remove a brick, and run the relaxation function.